slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Your goal should be to «fire» yourself and hire people who are better at your job than you are.
 Leaders must become masters at finding and hiring talent.

-- Two valid methods: hiring on culture contribution and hiring on culture matching.
+Hints:

+- When applying for a job be more of a consultant than an applicant.
+Don't do interviews, do discussions.
+- Companies hire for a problem and not general optimizations.
+Even if they need a generalist.
+Growing companies are always hiring.
+- A job search is both a numbers game and a quality game.
+You can control how many jobs you apply to, and how good your skills and portfolio are.
+- Good interview questions:
+	- «What are there problems you’ve solved and how did you solve them?» (Elon Musk)
+	- «What do you own and why?» (Sandy Gottesman, investor)
+- Employers are just trying to find somebody they like, that's what «culture fit» is.
+Often is not how good you are, you just have to be liked while being sufficiently good.
+Go into job interviews with a story in mind.
+All an interviewer really wants to know is if he can spend eight hours a day around you.
+And people like people like themselves.
+- Decide in advance what your time is worth.
+Do not let others tell you how much you will be paid.
+They may make offers, but it is never their decision.
+It is yours.

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

 > *'We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values.' -- Valve employee book*

-### How to attract and keep talented people?

-Respect them.

-You'll never respect them if you don’t reward them accordingly.
-Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
-Usually people leave managers, not companies.

-Good employees are not easy to find.
-It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.

-> *'Everybody wants to hire the best.
-Few of them actually pay them like they're the best.' -- Naval Ravikant*

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

+> *'Your best job will be one that you were unqualified for because it stretches you.
+In fact only apply to jobs you are unqualified for.' -- Kevin Kelly*

-### On job applications
+### On resumes

-When applying for a job be more of a consultant than an applicant.

 Hints:

-- Your resume should tell the reader what is going to make you more valuable to the company than the next person.
+- Your resume should tell the reader why you more valuable to the company than the next person.
 You’ll show that with your experience.
-DON’T tell about your responsibilities.
-Everyone who is doing your type of job has those responsibilities.
-Tell HOW you accomplished your responsibilities better than the next person. ie. Your a car salesperson.
-You are responsible for selling cars (so is every other car salesperson).
+Tell HOW you accomplished your responsibilities better than the next person. ie. You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.
 - There are two skill levels: still learning or confident in the skill.
-- Go into job interviews with a story in mind.
-All an interviewer really wants to know is if he can spend eight hours a day around you.
-- Decide in advance what your time is worth.
-Do not let others tell you how much you will be paid.
-They may make offers, but it is never their decision.
-It is yours.
-- They are just trying to find somebody they like, that's what «culture fit» is.
-Often is not how good you are.
-You just have to be liked while being sufficiently good.
-And people like people like themselves.

-### On job interviews

-Don't do interviews, do discussions.
+> *'Twitter is a much better resume than Linkedin.' -- Naval Ravikant*

+> *'Your real resume is a painful recounting of all your struggles.' -- Naval Ravikant*

+### How to attract and keep talented people?

+Respect them.

+Good employees are not easy to find.
+It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.

 Hints:

-- «What are there problems you’ve solved and how did you solve them?» (Elon Musk)
-- «What do you own and why?» (Sandy Gottesman, investor)
+- You'll never respect them if you don’t reward them accordingly.
+Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
+Usually people leave managers, not companies.

-### On asking for a raise
+- Asking for a raise.
 Don’t get discouraged if you get a «no».
 Simply thank them for their time and ask «What specific outcomes would be required to receive this raise within the next 3-6 months?» If they can’t answer this question, you should probably find another employer.

+> *'Everybody wants to hire the best.
+Few of them actually pay them like they're the best.' -- Naval Ravikant*

+> *'Train employees well enough they could get another job, but treat them well enough so they never want to.' -- Kevin Kelly*

+> *'You cannot get smart people to work extremely hard just for money.' -- Kevin Kelly*

+> *'The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
+Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do.' -- Kevin Kelly*